khulnasoft-lab/design.khulnasoft.com/contents/components/breadcrumb.md

 ### Behavior

-- The full breadcrumb path should reamin visible if possible
+- The full breadcrumb path should reamin visible when possible.
 - When space is limited, use an [ellipsis button](/components/button) to collapse links from left to right.
-- Collapsed items are revealed with a dropdown when selecting the [ellipsis button](/components/button)
+- Collapsed items are revealed with a dropdown when selecting the [ellipsis button](/components/button).
 - All breadcrumb items, except the last one, are truncated to 128px if there isn't enough horizontal space to fit them on one line.

 ### Content